What We Do

 Through cultural awareness and connections with local outfitters and partners (who provide us with in-country logistical support) we have established goodwill and long-term relationships.
 Our partners care about your experience, and are eager to share their cultures with you and draw you into their world.

-Live Out Loud Adventures is owned and operated by Alison Wiley, Angus Murray and Sarah Wiley.
+Live Out Loud Adventures is owned and operated by Alison Wiley and Angus Murray.

 Alison Wiley is a Stanford University graduate with an MBA from the University of Toronto.
 A world-class athlete and Live Out Loud Adventures' personal fitness trainer, Alison won the silver medal for Canada in the World Cross Country championships in 1983.
 She currently competes in triathlons and finished in 4th place at the 2011 World Triathlon Age-Group Championships.
 Alison has led several LOLA treks in Africa, South America and Canada and guided climbers to the top of Kilimanjaro for eight years.
 She is also president of Friends of Amani Canada, a charitable organization that supports the efforts of the Amani Children's Home in Moshi, Tanzania.
 The Amani Children's Home provides a nurturing place for homeless children to heal, grow and learn.
 It is the beneficiary of our Mt.
 Kilimanjaro climbs.
 Alison is a qualified WAFA guide having recently recertified her medical training with the Wilderness Medical Associates International in April 2015.

 Angus Murray is an accomplished outdoor educator and guide and has guided expeditions throughout North America, and in Africa, South America and Europe.
 He has been working in the outdoor industry for the past 30 years.
 Angus is the past Director of Outdoor Education at Rosseau Lake College and Strathcona-Tweedsmuir School.
 On May 21, 2008, Angus was the 50th Canadian to summit Mt.
 Everest!
 Angus has spoken about his Everest experience at numerous schools and organizations since his successful climb in 2008, earning him the reputation as not only an accomplished climber but a highly engaging motivational speaker.